BRAVO68WEB/rusty-alternatives/README.md

 - [delta](https://github.com/dandavison/delta) - A syntax-highlighting pager for git, diff, and grep output
 - [actix-web](https://github.com/actix/actix-web) - Actix Web is a powerful, pragmatic, and extremely fast web framework for Rust.
 - [sonic](https://github.com/valeriansaliou/sonic) - 🦔 Fast, lightweight & schema-less search backend.
 An alternative to Elasticsearch that runs on a few MBs of RAM.
+- [v86](https://github.com/copy/v86) - x86 PC emulator and x86-to-wasm JIT, running in the browser
 - [Rust](https://github.com/TheAlgorithms/Rust) -  All Algorithms implemented in Rust
+- [hyperfine](https://github.com/sharkdp/hyperfine) - A command-line benchmarking tool
 - [relay](https://github.com/facebook/relay) - Relay is a JavaScript framework for building data-driven React applications.
-- [hyperfine](https://github.com/sharkdp/hyperfine) - A command-line benchmarking tool
 - [fuels-rs](https://github.com/FuelLabs/fuels-rs) - Fuel Network Rust SDK
 - [egui](https://github.com/emilk/egui) - egui: an easy-to-use immediate mode GUI in Rust that runs on both web and native
 - [diem](https://github.com/diem/diem) - Diem’s mission is to build a trusted and innovative financial network that empowers people and businesses around the world.